 You give this security deposit to your landlord to hold as collateral in case of damages that go well beyond regular wear and tear.
 These damages may be the result of yourself, other occupants, guests, or even your pets.
 When these damages occur, your landlord has the right to keep a portion of your deposit and return the rest.
 In many locales, the landlord also has the right to charge a reasonable amount of overhead for work that is needed to repair/fix the apartment.

 The good news is a security deposit is completely refundable if nothing goes wrong.
 The property manager or landlord holds this deposit throughout the duration of your lease.
 They will not be able to use this security deposit for anything else except damages caused to the apartment or if you otherwise breach the lease, for example, with unpaid rent or move out early.

-If there are no damages to the apartment and you have abided by terms of the lease, you typically get a full refund within 30 days after the apartment has been inspected.
+If there are no damages to the apartment and you have abided by the terms of the lease, you typically get a full refund within 30 days after the apartment has been inspected.
 In case of some damage, you get a partial refund back.
-In terms of exact timing for getting your security deposit back, it is important to check with your local or state regulations, so you know what to expect.
+In terms of the exact timing for getting your security deposit back, it is important to check with your local or state regulations, so you can know what to expect.

 What Factors are Considered When Calculating a Security Deposit?

 Landlords and property managers consider several factors when it comes to calculating the security deposit you need to pay.

 - Amenities in the apartment – furnished or unfurnished